 Josh Eugene Preece/Rowan County Detention Center

-FRANKFORT, KY – Attorney General Daniel Cameron on Friday July 17, 2020 announced a Bath County Grand Jury indicted a former Bath County Deputy Sheriff for sexual crimes against a minor.
+FRANKFORT, KY – Attorney General Daniel Cameron on Friday, July 17, 2020 announced that a Bath County Grand Jury had indicted a former Bath County Deputy Sheriff for sexual crimes against a minor.

 The charges include:

 - 14 counts of Promoting a Sexual Performance by a Minor (Class C Felony

 - 14 counts of Possession of Matter Portraying a Sexual Performance by a Minor (Class D Felony)

 - One count of Distribution of Matter Portraying a Sexual Performance by a Minor (Class D Felony)